Operation Safehaven (1944–1948): Spain

 Spain were initially reluctant to cooperate in Operation Safehaven.
 The Spanish government refused to extradite German officials to Allied countries as it conflicted with its neutrality and sovereignty.
 As Spain posed the largest threat to a resurgence of Nazi power, this was particularly alarming and discouraging for the Allies.
 On May 3, 1948 the Allies and Spain reached an agreement over the liquidation of German property assets in Spain which became known as the Allied- Spanish Safehaven accord.
-This accord specified that Spain agreed to turn over 101.6 kilograms of looted Nazi gold in exchange for the allies publicly acknowledging that Spain had not been aware of their acquisition of looted gold.
+This accord specified that Spain agreed to turn over 101.6 kilograms of looted Nazi gold, in exchange for the Allies publicly acknowledging that Spain had not been aware of their acquisition of said gold.
 On November 3, 1948, in compliance with the Gold Declaration of February 22, 1944, the American embassy in Madrid reported that the gold had been deposited in the Foreign Exchange Institute, demonstrating Spain's commitment to the Safehaven accord.